 - In the past six months, Karnes County alone has seen 12 people die in traffic accidents, according to Jalufka.
 That’s 12 times the number of fatalities reported to the Texas Department of Transportation in 2008, just as oil and gas drilling started to take off.
 So many people were killed on Texas 239 southeast of Kenedy – five since March 1 – that it’s now known as the “death trap.”
 Karnes is one of more than a dozen counties inundated with traffic from the Eagle Ford Shale energy boom.
 In the counties most directly affected by Eagle Ford drilling, the biggest jump in fatal traffic accidents has involved commercial vehicles, according to an analysis of TxDOT numbers, increasing from six in 2008 to 24 last year.

-In another article, the San Antonio Express goes on to highlight the likely increase of the threat of accidents and deaths due to the increase of oil field services truck traffic in the area involving oil and gas drilling:
+In another article, the San Antonio Express goes on to highlight the likely increase of the threat of accidents and deaths due to the increase of oil field service truck traffic in the area involving oil and gas drilling:

 - This threat will grow substantially in coming years, safety advocates warn.
 According to federal officials, more than 200,000 new oil and gas wells will be drilled nationwide over the next decade, including in the Eagle Ford Shale in South Texas.
 And the drilling technique used at more than 90 percent of these wells, known as hydraulic fracturing leads to far more trucks on the road — roughly 500 to 1,500 truck trips per well — than traditional drilling, partly because fracturing requires millions of gallons of water per well.
 The jobs are hazardous, with fatality rates that are seven times the national average across all industries.
 Nearly a third of the 648 deaths of oil field workers from 2003 to 2008 were in highway crashes, according to the most recent data analyzed by the federal Centers for Disease Control and Prevention.
 By contrast, highway crashes caused roughly a fifth of workplace fatalities across all industries in 2010.

 The reasons for this rapid increase in accidents involving commercial vehicles, traffic fatalities, and trucking accident injuries are many.
 As previously discussed, the increase in the number of vehicles using the same roads creates some inherent dangers.
 However, it does not stop there.
 The truckers themselves are often worked too long and too hard to drive safely.
-Our San Antonio trucking accident attorneys have the experience to handle these complicated injury and accident cases.
+Our San Antonio trucking accident attorney have the experience to handle these complicated injury and accident cases.